SEO For Gyms

 - Membership Packages and Other Services

 You will want to have a menu to attract new potential customers.
 This menu should include the types of services and facilities you offer on site as well as what your membership fees or schedule is like.
 Each service and facility should have its own separate page.
-Developing gym SEO for each page will help to get you ranked higher by the search engines and show potential new customers you really care about the types of services you have to offer.
+Developing content for each page will help to get you ranked higher by the search engines and show potential new customers you really care about the types of services you have to offer.

 - Testimonials or Reviews from Previous Clients